agilestacks/stack-ml-eks/README.md

 ## Verify Kubeflow Deployment

 Congratulations, you have just deployed Kubeflow!
-To make sure that all Kubeflow services are running as expected, you can use the following Kubeflow example [MNIST Example] (https://github.com/kubeflow/examples/tree/master/mnist)
+To make sure that all Kubeflow services are running as expected, you can use the following Kubeflow example: [MNIST Example](https://github.com/kubeflow/examples/tree/master/mnist)

 1. Launch a Jupyter notebook